Spatiotemporal Calibration of 3D Millimetre-Wavelength Radar-Camera Pairs

 \subsection{Handheld Rig Experiment}

 In this experiment, we compared the calibration parameters estimated by our algorithm against the parameters determined by the target-based method in Per\v{s}i\'{c} et al.\ \cite{persic_spatiotemporal_2021}.
 To compare the two approaches, we used a handheld rig to collect a dataset consisting of two parts: one part with no visible calibration targets (for our algorithm) and one part with visible targets for target-based calibration.
-We collected both parts on the dataset during one continuous run, without power-cycling the sensors.
+We collected both parts during one continuous run, without power-cycling the sensors.
 Our quality metric in this case is based on the results from target-based calibration (which can be treated as the `gold standard,' effectively).

 We used the first part of the dataset to perform targetless radar-camera calibration with our algorithm.
 The procedure consisted of moving the sensor rig, shown in \Cref{fig:handrig}, throughout the office environment shown in \Cref{fig:office_env}.
-A segment of the system trajectory estimated by our algorithm is plotted in \Cref{fig:spline}.
+A segment of the trajectory recovered by our algorithm is plotted in \Cref{fig:spline}.
 Then, we used the second part of the dataset to perform target-based calibration with the algorithm described in Per\v{s}i\'{c} et al.\ \cite{persic_spatiotemporal_2021}.
 In this case, the procedure consisted of moving a trihedral retroreflective target, shown in \Cref{fig:target}, in front of the stationary radar-camera rig.
 The second part of the dataset was also used to evaluate the relative accuracy of the parameters estimated by both algorithms.

-Our trihedral retroreflective target is specially-constructed for calibration evaluation, and consists of a trihedral radar retroreflective `corner' and a visual AprilTag \cite{olson_tags_2011} pattern printed on paper.
-The target, shown in \Cref{fig:target}, has the AprilTag (which is EM transparent) mounted in front of the retroreflector.
+Our trihedral retroreflective target is specially constructed for calibration evaluation, consisting of a trihedral radar retroreflective `corner' and a visual AprilTag \cite{olson_tags_2011} pattern printed on paper (which is EM-transparent).
+The target, shown in \Cref{fig:target}, has the AprilTag mounted in front of the retroreflector.
 Using the known AprilTag scale, the pose of the camera relative to the AprilTag reference frame can be established.
 The distance from the origin of the AprilTag frame to the corner of the retroreflector is also known.
 During data collection, we kept the reflector opening pointed at the radar to ensure a consistent radar reflection.